visit-dav/visit/src/doc/using_visit/Animation/Animation_basics.rst

 per second as a measurement for the playback speed, VisIt uses a simple scale of slower to faster.
 To set the animation playback speed, use the **Animation speed** slider.
-Moving the slider to the left and slower setting slows down animations so they change time states once every few seconds.
+Moving the slider to the left and slower setting slows down animations so they change time-states once every few seconds.
 Moving the slider to the right and faster setting will make VisIt play the animation as fast as the host graphics hardware allows.